-At a crossing or. breeding from varieties the parents are usually given in the form of "New variety = mother variety x father's variety" (see an extensive listing under the keyword new breed ).
+At a crossing respectively. breeding of varieties the parents are usually given in the form of "new variety = mother variety x father variety" (see an extensive list under the keyword new breed ).
 For example " Müller-Thurgau = Riesling (Mother) x Madeleine Royale (Father)".
-This is also referred to as crossing direction.
-This is important because much more cell material is transmitted from the parent to the embryos in the seeds, namely nucleus, plastids and mitochondria.
-By contrast, only the cell nucleus is passed on from the father's place (see also in detail under blossom ).
+This is also known as the crossing direction.
+This is important because the mother variety transfers a lot more cell material to the embryos in the seeds, namely the nucleus, plastids and mitochondria.
+However, only the cell nucleus is passed on from the father variety (see also in detail under blossom ).

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)